Adeyemi0/Trial-Conversion-Analysis/README.md

 > **What does a company do during its trial that predicts whether it will pay?**

-The assumption going in was straightforward: companies that engage more deeply with the product, use more features, stay active for more days, and get more employees onto the platform should be more likely to convert.
+The assumption going in was that companies that engage more deeply with the product, use more features, stay active for more days, and get more employees onto the platform should be more likely to convert.
 This is the standard product-led growth hypothesis.

 This analysis tests that hypothesis rigorously across multiple dimensions, including splitting activity by user type, measuring worker engagement depth, modelling time-to-adoption, and training three separate machine learning models.
-The answer challenges the hypothesis at every level — and the insight that falls out of that challenge is more useful than a simple confirmation would have been.
+The answer challenges the hypothesis at every level and the insight that falls out of that challenge is more useful than a simple confirmation would have been.

 ---